The present salary range is shown below and is revised annually to maintain equity with the University of Washington

 There are three weeks (15 days) of paid vacation in each year of residency.
 Third year residents also receive 5 days of paid “practice search” time.

 Educational leave, along with financial support for continuing medical education is also provided: R1s have 3 days of CME, R2s and R3s have 5 days for use as CME.
 Each resident is required to participate in practice management and certification courses.
 The residency program funds tuition for these courses.
-Residents may use CME funds up to $1000 for a one-time purchase of a computer/table and/or related medical software.
+Residents may use CME funds up to $1000 for a one-time purchase of a computer/tablet and/or related medical software.
 In addition, residents are encouraged to become involved with organized medical societies.
 Membership dues can also be paid with CME funds.

 TFM recognizes the importance of providing the resident with tools necessary to manage a wide variety of emergencies.
 Certifications obtained include ACLS, ATLS, ALSO, BLS, NRP, PALS and STABLE.